-Director, Cultural Insights
+Director, Cultural Insights, New York

 As Director of Cultural Insights, Whitney utilizes her vast knowledge of semiotics, brand strategy and character exploration to highlight new and meaningful ways for clients to examine culture and understand the significance of the impact of cultural shifts on consumer perceptions and behaviors, and ultimately what that means for their bottom line.